-- when each statement is issued, - when each such payment is received.
+- when each statement is issued: - when each such payment is received.

-As per section 2(32) of the CGST Act, 'continuous supply of goods' means:

-Supply of goods which is provided or will be provided:
+As per section 2(32), 'continuous supply of goods' means supply of goods which is provided or agreed to be provided:

-- continuously or on recurrent basis - under a contract - it may or may not be by means of a wire, cable, pipeline or other conduit - the supplier sends invoice to the recipient on regular or a periodic basis as notified
+- continuously or on recurrent basis; - under a contract; - it may or may not be by means of a wire, cable, pipeline or other conduit; - the supplier sends invoice to the recipient on regular or a periodic basis as notified.

-Examples for Continuous supply of goods
+Examples of Continuous supply of goods: